thenoseman/vim-rspec/README.md

  * Original by Eustáquio Rangel (https://github.com/taq), development ended 11/2010
  * Modularized rewrite by Yan Pritzker (http://github.com/skwp) 12/2011.
 I am actively maintaining this fork.

-NOTE: This version is drastically different from the original taq/vim-rspec fork due to a large refactoring of the main codebase into a modularized form.
-If you have an old fork with custom changes, you may want to look at what's been done here.

 INSTALL
 -------
  * Requires: gem install hpricot